abinit/abinit/doc/tutorial/gwr1.md

 ```

 Some of the entries in this dictionary have a direct correspondence with ABINIT variables and
-won't be discussed.
+won't be discussed here.
 The meaning of the other variables is reported below:

 `nkibz`: Number of $\kk$-points in the IBZ
 `qkibz`: Number of $\qq$-points in the IBZ
 `green_mpw`: maximum number of PWs for the Green's function.
 `tchi_mpw`: maximum number of PWs for the polarizability.
-`g_ngfft` is the FFT mesh in the unit cell used for the different MBPT quantities.
+`g_ngfft`: FFT mesh in the unit cell used for the different MBPT quantities.
+`min_transition_energy_eV`, `max_transition_energy_eV`: min/max transition energies
+leading to the energy ratio `eratio` used to select the minimax mesh.

 `green_mpw` is computed from [[ecut]], while `tchi_mpw` is defined by [[ecuteps]]
-This two number are directly related to the memory footprint as they define of the size of the matrices that
+This two numbers are directly related to the memory footprint as they define of the size of the matrices that
 must be stored in memory.

 TODO: Describe other entries